bmwcarit/barefoot/README.md

 ### Spatial cluster analysis

 Spatial cluster analysis of trip start and target points for a New York City taxi driver in January 2013.
-New York City taxi data is provided by [Chris Whong](http://chriswhong.com/open-data/foil_nyc_taxi/).
-(The shown example is data of the New York hack license BA96DE419E711691B9445D6A6307C170.)
+(The shown example is data of the New York hack license BA96DE419E711691B9445D6A6307C170.
+For details of the dataset, see below.)

 <p align="center">
 <img src="doc-files/com/bmwcarit/barefoot/analysis/dbscan-satellite.png?raw=true" width="700">